janieled/tech-portfolio/docs/about.md

 include a little bit about yourself.
 Some things you might include:

-1. Your current position
-1. Organizations you're involved with
-1. Your personal and professional values
+1. Project Manager/Scrum Leader
+2. Tag1 Consulting
+3. Other Orgs
+4. I enjoy collaborating
-1. Hobbies or fun facts
+5. Hobbies or fun facts: I love to read, knit and watch sci-fi movies

 Write it in first (I) or third (Your Name Here) person.